 - Ensure that there are sufficient sample containers;

 - Check to see that all materials required for the job are loaded.
-Verify that the correct chemicals are used to prepare the mix water, this includes proper batch number for each chemical that will be used, as per the laboratory recipe;
+Verify that the correct chemicals are used to prepare the mix water, this includes the proper batch number for each chemical that will be used, as per the laboratory recipe;

 - In all cases, for different blends of cement, every blend and bulk tank should be clearly identified;